Indianapolis 500 drivers, race time and how to watch

 Who was the 2017 winner?

-Takuma Sato won the Indy 500 in 2017.
+Takuma Sato was the 2017 champion.
 Sato, the first Japanese winner at Indy, will start this year's race 16th from the inside of Row 6.

 What else should I know?